BloomTech-Labs/ds/docs/planning.md

 # Planning

 Plans can be flexible and iterative.
-I don't expect DS students to stick to your original plan — but I do expect you to make one.
+We don't expect DS students to stick to your original plan — but we do expect you to make one.
 [President Eisenhower is famously quoted:](https://quoteinvestigator.com/2017/11/18/planning/) _"In preparing for battle I have always found that plans are useless, but planning is indispensable."_ This is true of DS too!

 ## Translate user problems into DS problems